wiltomdus/RocketGPS/README.md

 ## Description

-Rocket GPS is a mobile application designed for model rocket enthusiasts and hobbyists to track and recover their rockets during flight operations.
-The app connects to Bluetooth-enabled GPS modules attached to rockets, providing real-time tracking, position history, and recovery assistance.
+Rocket GPS is a mobile application designed for model rocket tracking and recovery.
+The app connects to Bluetooth classic enabled device that provides NMEA GPS data, providing real-time tracking, position history, and recovery assistance.

 Key capabilities:
-- Real-time GPS tracking with altitude, position, and velocity data
+- Real-time GPS tracking with altitude, position, and vertical velocity data
 - Rocket bearing indicator with integrated compass
 - Position history logging and KML export for Google Earth visualization
 - Snapshot feature to save rocket positions for later recovery
 - Bluetooth connectivity for GPS module integration

 Built with Flutter for modern Android devices.
 It was designed for visualization of EggTimer Rocketry's Eggfinder TX/Mini Transmitter and Eggfinder RX “Dongle” Receiver with the bluetooth adapter.
+It will work with any other device that transmits NMEA data that contains the `$GPGGA` string

 ## Features